-Currently Enrolled Students: Applications and general information are available in the Student Lounge, 131 TH.
+Currently Enrolled Students: General information is available from Dr. Charles Sabatia.
 In addition to completing the application form and medical forms, students must pre-register for the Summer Field Program during Spring pre-registration.
 Courses are listed in the 10-week summer term under the Distance Education campus.

-Transfer Students: Apply for admission to MSU, submit a Summer Field Program application, and plant to attend the Summer Field Program and Fall 2013 registration day.
+Transfer Students: Apply for admission to MSU, submit a Summer Field Program application and medical form, and plan to attend the Summer Field Program.
 Applications for the Summer Field Program are available from community college advisors.
 Application for admission to MSU must be made before applying for the summer field program.
-Visit the web at www.msstate.edu and link to Prospective Students.
+Visit the web at www.msstate.edu and link to Future Students.
 Students must receive a “clear” or “admit contingent” admission status to pre-register.
 In addition, students must have their immunization record on file with the MSU Student Health Center before pre-registration.
-More details can be found in the Questions Section below.

 Housing: Students are responsible for making their own housing arrangements.
 For on-campus housing, contact MSU Housing at 662-325-3555.
 Mention that you are attending the College of Forest Resource's Summer Field Program.